-Recently, a great interest of researchers and local authorities in understanding the geomorphic processes of transition environments is evident.
-It has been scientifically ascertained that there is a morphological control over the dispersion in basins of fluvial-marine and lacustrine sediments which contribute to the formation of depositional morphologies (dunes, submerged bars, fans, hummocky structures), or erosional forms (deflation shapes, underwater incisions).
-These fine deposits could associate with allochthonous materials such as clay debris, benthic bioclasts, microplastics, pollutants (PAHs, PCBs, heavy metals, rare earth elements, etc.), then migrate offshore and do not return into coastal dynamics with loss of large sediment amounts and consequently economic deficit for the tertiary sector.
-Therefore, it is of fundamental importance to know the evolutionary dynamics of such environments, in particular, the urban beaches and lagoons both for their emerged and submerged sectors in which allochthonous elements accumulate, taking into account their significant geonaturalistic and tourist value.
-There is a great geomorphological interest because these singular environments, formed even close to or between artificial barriers or within ports and coastal lakes, have not yet been well studied and classified.
-The project will be carried on through targeted geomorphological surveys and sediment sampling, eventually through boreholes, using satellite images, cartographic and meteo-marine databases, with geothematic map processing with a GIS.
-The activation of specific research on this new topic would allow filling most of the gaps and at the same time identify the best actions to mitigate erosion and pollution processes, following the EC recommendations for Marine Spatial Planning, implemented by the Italian Ministry of the Environment and Protection of the Territory and the Sea, from the programmatic guidelines of Ministry of University and Research on sustainability, resilience, adaptivity, urban security and health of those geo-environments with ecosystems at high naturality threatened by degradation or endangered.
+Recently, a great interest of researchers and local authorities in understanding the geomorphic processes of the transition environments is evident.
+Indeed, it has been scientifically ascertained that there is a morphological control over the dispersion in basins of fluvial-marine and lacustrine sediments which contribute to the formation of depositional morphologies, such as dunes and submerged bars, fans, and hummocky structures, or erosional forms, such as deflation ones and underwater incisions.
+These sediments, mostly fine, could associate with allochthonous materials, such as clay debris, benthic bioclasts, microplastics, pollutants (PAHs, PCBs, heavy metals, rare earth elements, etc.), then migrate offshore and not to return more into coastal dynamics with loss of large sediment amounts and consequently economic deficit for the tertiary sector.
+Therefore, it is of fundamental importance to know the evolutionary dynamics of such environments, in particular, the urban beaches and the lagoons both for the emerged and submerged sector, in which allochthonous elements accumulate, taking into account their important geonaturalistic and tourist-recreational value.
+Furthermore, there is a geomorphological interest because these singular environments, formed even close to or between artificial barriers or within ports and coastal lakes, have not yet been well studied and classified.
+The study will be carried on through targeted geomorphological surveys and sediment sampling, eventually through boreholes, at almost zero cost using local, national and international satellite images, cartographic and meteomarine databases, with geothematic map processing using a GIS.
+Therefore, the activation of specific research on this new topic would allow filling most of the gaps and at the same time identify the best actions to mitigate erosion and pollution phenomena, following the European Community recommendations for Marine Spatial Planning, implemented by Italian Ministry of the Environment and Protection of the Territory and the Sea, from the programmatic guidelines of Ministry of University and Research on sustainability, resilience, adaptivity, urban security and health of those geo-environments with ecosystems at high naturality or not, threatened by degradation or disappearance.